 Over the decade, a remarkable transformation unfolded in the food distribution and access landscape.
 Municipalities, food banks, growers, small businesses, and many others have come together to create innovative solutions that promote local food and ensure equitable access to fresh produce for all community members.
 These projects catalyze positive change, bridging the gap between producers and consumers while creating economic resilience across local food systems.

 With the expansion and diversification of our portfolio in response to this evolving food system landscape, we recognized an opportunity to organize into specialized teams equipped with the expertise to address the challenges and opportunities our clients bring to us.
-We now have three lines of business, spearheaded by industry professionals who bring a wealth of knowledge, experience, and skill to our work.
+We now have three lines of business under the direction of Andrea Carbine and spearheaded by industry professionals who bring a wealth of knowledge, experience, and skill to our work.
 I’m quite proud to introduce them.

 Food Enterprise Planning Team